devstream-io/devstream/docs/plugins/argocd_plugin.md

       chart_name: argo/argo-cd
       # release name of the chart
       release_name: argocd
-      # k8s namespace where argocd will be installed
+      # k8s namespace where ArgoCD will be installed
       namespace: argocd
       # whether to wait for the release to be deployed or not
       wait: true